The Delft method is faster

 Author: Margreet Kwakernaak – Dutch for Dummies

 What makes the Delft method faster is student talking time, teacher talking time. and the role of grammar

 However, in 2019, one of my students stunned me.
 At the same time that she was in my traditional course, she studied the Delft method at home.
 Shortly after, she found a job, where she could practice Dutch.
 She reached level Dutch B2 twice as fast as the others!

 Student talking time, teacher talking time, and the role of grammar: three essentials.
 Those three make learning Dutch or NT2, Dutch as a Second Language, with the Delft method so fast.

-Before my viewpoint, I am not a co-maker of the Delft method, nor a Delft method specialist.
+Before starting, I am not a co-maker of the Delft method, nor a Delft method specialist.
 On the contrary, you might consider me a specialist in traditional language methods.
 That is to say, I have been teaching languages for more than 40 years.
-However, I switched to the Delft method only 28 months before writing this blog.
+However, I switched to the Delft method 36 months before re-editing this blog.

 Secondly, I have lifelong experience as a traditional language teacher.

-In addition, I have more than two years of experience with the Delft method at the moment of writing this blog.
+In addition, I have three years of experience with the Delft method at the moment of re-editing this blog.

 36 months proved that learning Dutch with the Delft method is faster

 As a result of my and my student’s enthusiasm, my Dutch school Suitcase talen switched to the Delft method for all A2 and B1 Courses Moreover, I am so enthusiastic, that I love to explain its characteristics to you.
 Read all about it in the next section.

 The first essential that makes the Delft method faster is real communication

 Real communication, is the first essential that makes the Delft method faster.
 However, on the condition that you do a Delft method course with conversation classes.
 If you stick to e-learning, the communication is with your computer only.
 In other words, you are missing the essential part when you don’t have conversation classes!

 First, let’s see how you prepare for your class.

 Your preparation before you start communicating